dtomkatsu/ctc-and-eitc/ENSEMBLE_GROWTH_PROJECTION_PLAN.md

 ### 1. ACS 1-Year Estimates (2015-2023)
 **Location:** `data/raw/acs_1yr/`

+> **2020 sampling note:** Incorporate the 2020 release but down-weight it (recommend weight = 0.35 vs. 1.0 for other years) in all time-series statistics to reflect reduced response rates.

 #### Critical Tables (Income & Demographics)
 | Table | Description | Use Case |
 |-------|-------------|----------|